dannylee1020/openpo/docs/json.md

-To use structured output, simply pass in pydantic model.
+To use structured output, use Pydantic model.

 !!!
 Note
     Structured Output is not supported with streaming.